 In mid-April, Samsung sent some of the Galaxy Fold devices to journalists, influencers, technology bloggers, etc. - they all failed in different ways.

-In February, Samsung introduced its folding smartphone, the Samsung Galaxy Fold – the world's first, is said to cost a whopping $2,000.
-The device has a 4.6" external display – when the smartphone is opened, the user can enjoy a total of 7.3" OLED screen.
-Inside is an eight-core processor – a whopping 12 GB RAM and 512 GB storage capacity – actually a high-end smartphone, if it weren't for the problem with the display.
-A few test devices were sent out before the market launch – none of them were convincing.
-The folding smartphones from Samsung failed in droves due to display problems – the result was negative press.
-Just days later, Samsung postponed the market launch of the Samsung Galaxy Fold by a few weeks – but now the company seems to want to give up on the "Fold" project altogether.
+In February, Samsung unveiled its folding smartphone, the Samsung Galaxy Fold – a world first, priced at a whopping $2,000.
+The device features a 4.6" external display – but when opened, users are treated to a 7.3" OLED screen.
+Inside lies an eight-core processor, a whopping 12 GB of RAM, and 512 GB of storage – it would actually be a high-end smartphone, if it weren't for the display issue.
+A few test devices were sent out even before the market launch – none of them were impressive.
+A number of Samsung folding smartphones failed due to display issues – resulting in negative press.
+Just days later, Samsung postponed the market launch of the Samsung Galaxy Fold by a few weeks – but now the company appears to be abandoning the "Fold" project altogether.

 Samsung cancels orders

 The company has contacted all pre-orderers by email and confirmed the problems again and explained them in more detail - in addition, all orders will be automatically cancelled.
 Anyone who is still interested in the product must confirm this explicitly.
-It says: "We are making progress in improving the Galaxy Fold to ensure it meets the high standards you expect from us.
-This means we cannot yet confirm the expected delivery date.
-If we do not hear from you and the device has not been shipped by May 31, your order will be automatically cancelled.
-If you do not want your order to be automatically cancelled on May 31, you can confirm to keep your order." – said Samsung.
-A link was provided in the email for this purpose: "Yes, I want to keep my order".
+It says: "We're making progress improving the Galaxy Fold to ensure it meets the high standards you expect from us.
+This means we can't yet confirm the expected delivery date.
+If we don't hear from you and the device hasn't shipped by May 31, your order will be automatically canceled.
+If you don't want your order to be automatically canceled on May 31, you can keep your order by confirming." – said Samsung.
+A link was provided in the email for this purpose: “Yes, I would like to keep my order”.

 Since the Samsung Galaxy Fold has a fatal design flaw and the company now wants to automatically cancel orders, the question remains whether the folding smartphone in this form will ever reach market maturity.